Skip to main content

 Descriptionnuvo utilizes machine learning with a logic-based component to provide an intelligent and advanced mapping functionality.
 To be able to force a more precise matching, we offer an additional matching layer with the alternativeMatches property.
 This should help match the target and imported columns more accurately because every item of the alternativeMatches array is considered for calculating the similarity between imported and target model columns.
 We recommend adding abbreviations and synonyms here.

-DescriptionWith the validations option, you can define the preferred format for your columns and their values.
+DescriptionWith the data validations option, you can define the preferred format for the values in one column as well as whether the values are required or have to be unqiue.
 You can also add customized error messages to guide your users on how to correct their input.
-Each object in the validations array can contain up to five keys:
+Each object in the dataValidations array can contain two keys:

 • errorMessage